ThirstyShades/ChessGameWPF/README.md

 # Future Work

 - Fix bug
-- Add checks and game won logic
+- Add checks and game-won logic
-- add castleing, and the other spectial moves.
+- add castling and the other special moves.